glwu/WinT-Messenger/Readme.md

 **Note:** We will configure the project to create an insallation script for the next commit during the following week.

 That's all!
 To run WinT Messenger, you can type "wint-messenger" (without quotes) in Terminal.
 You can also run WinT Messenger from your application menu (Gnome) or Dash (Unity).

-# Developer's documentation

-You can find the developer documentation (Doxygen) for version 1.2.1 [here](http://wint-im.sf.net/dev-doc/html/index.html).
-Updated documentation for 1.3.0 will be uploaded soon.